LostArtefacts/TRX/docs/tr2/README.md

     - fixed Floating Islands mystic plaque inventory rotation
 - fixed pushblocks being rotated when Lara grabs them, most noticeable if asymmetric textures have been used
 - fixed being able to use hotkeys in the end-level statistics screen
+- fixed destroyed gondolas appearing embedded in the ground after loading a save
 - improved the animation of Lara's braid

 #### Cheats